 Streetwear brand Adidas has taken content localization to a new level by not just having separate Instagram accounts for different regions, but for certain cities.
 This enables them to use familiar locations and local influencers to create highly localized content that resonates with residents:

-Of all the brands who’ve invested in localized retail strategies, there are a few stand-outs who have really changed the meaning of ‘shop local’:
+Of all the brands who’ve invested in localized retail strategies, there’s a few stand-outs who have really changed the meaning of ‘shop local’:

 Nike has long been a pioneer of digitally-enabled shopping experiences.
 But they’ve taken it to a whole new level with their small-format store concept Nike Live.
 The stores are inspired by their host neighborhood and designed to reflect the preferences of the local customer hub.